Here’s the surprising reason why.

 - It’s a fun sport.
 Health and fitness should be first and foremost about joy.
 If you can get past the initial jump into the frigid water, you’ll quickly warm up.
 That was always the hardest part for me.
 But once I was in there swimming, I really did enjoy it.

-Swimming may not be your favorite sport.
-If I had to choose between a run and a swim, I would choose running every time.
-But, even if you don’t like swimming, you can benefit from its ability to help you recovery, stay healthy, and keep doing the form of exercise that you do love.
+Swimming might not be your first choice of sport.
+If I had to choose between a run and a swim, I would always choose for the run.
+Even if you don’t enjoy swimming, you can benefit from its ability to aid recovery, keep you healthy, and allow you to continue doing the activity that you do enjoy.